 Our next pastor will exhibit a spiritual foundation and ongoing spiritual practice, and will guide our own spiritual growth and discipleship.
-Our pastor will combine beloved traditions with customs that we may not be aware of to facilitate a strong faith formation in all generations.
+Our pastor will combine beloved traditions with unfamiliar customs to facilitate a strong faith formation in all the generations.
 Our pastor will demonstrate caring for all creation through sincere compassion, fostering hope and healing to the world, and by modeling self-care and balance.
 Our pastor will strengthen relationships inside and beyond our congregation.
 Our pastor will guide us to look farther outside our walls as we engage in mission and outreach, and as we work toward justice and mercy.
-Our pastor will raise our awareness and understanding of UCC initiatives.
+Our pastor will raise our own awareness, understanding and commitment to the UCC values of continuing testament, extravagant welcome, and changing lives.